JohnM549/unified-theory-of-subconscious-motivation/README.md

-# The Four-Core Motivational Model
+# Unified Theory of Subconscious Motivation, and The Four-Core Motivational Model

 **Created by John Christopher McDonagh**
 **Original Theory Developed:** 2023–2025